 Published By Janet Gershen-Siegel at September 11th, 2017

 On Thursday, September 7, 2017, the Associated Press reported that there had been a data breach at Equifax, which is one of the big three credit reporting bureaus.
 A somewhat vague initial report gave way to more detail on Friday the eighth.
-Here are the details.
+Here are the details of the 2017 Equifax data breach.

 AP describes the attack on Equifax as a “high-tech heist”.
 Some 143 million Americans’ data was a part of the breach.
 This exposed sensitive information such as Social Security numbers.
 The breach was evidently an exploit in a website application.